Turkey Marmara – April 21-23 2019

 The cemeteries of WW I and WW II are looked after by the Commonwealth War Graves Commission (www.cwgc.org).
 1,700,000 Commonwealth citizens died in the two wars.

 Çanakkale Martyrs’ Memorial.
 On the very south tip of the Gallipoli Peninsula, this is the major Turkish memorial to WW I. First pass several rows of gravestones – marble rectangles surrounding a red clear plastic centre with 36 names.
 Enter a large square with a huge flagpole and a wonderful bas-relief memorial on the east side.
-The monument itself is a massive 70m high stone structure on the high point of land.
+The monument itself is a massive 70m high stone structure on a high point of land.
 A Turkey flag is on the bottom of the roof.
 It is lit at night and must be visible for miles in all directions.

-April 25 is ANZAC day and all the cemeteries were being set up for the celebrations when 3000 New Zealanders and Australians arrive for the memorial.
-Bandstands, large sound systems and posters were all over this memorial and others.Image result for Çanakkale Martyrs' Memorial
+April 25 is ANZAC day and all the cemeteries were being set up for the celebrations when 3000 New Zealanders and Australians arrived for the memorial.
+Bandstands, large sound systems and posters were all over this memorial and others.

 We parked for the night next to the memorial on the edge of the cliff for a 180° panorama of city lights across the east and south horizon.

-On the way to Kilitbahir we passed at least 50 vans full of police.
+On the way to Kilitbahir, we passed at least 50 vans full of police.
 Every intersection was controlled.
 Then there were a lot of buses.
 At the ferry, hundreds of foot passengers disembarked.
 I asked some policemen what was happening.
-As nobody spoke English, they translated on their phone “there is a ceremony” – in fact it was the Memorial Holiday the next day.
+As nobody spoke English, they translated on their phone “There is a ceremony” – in fact, it was the Memorial Holiday the next day.

 Just after Kilitbahir, I noticed a ferry – and it went directly to Canakkale, saving 70kms of driving.
 We had asked some police in Canakkale about the ferry crossing to Gallipoli and he had only mentioned the one at Lapseki.
 Crazy.
 55 TL